 The palace was completed in 1824 and it was built by the British High Commissioner of the Ionian islands, Sir Thomas Maitland.
 Designed in the Greek Revival style of the neoclassical architecture, the palace was acquired by the Royal family of Greece after the union in 1864.
 It served as a Royal residence until World War II.
 Today, it houses the Museum of Asian Art.
 The museum has an impressive collection of more than 15.000 Chinese, Japanese and Indian objects and sculptures.
 Behind the palace, there is a beautiful garden with amazing views of Vido island, the northeastern part of Corfu, the Greek Mainland and Albania.
 The garden was named “Garden of the people” following the end of the Greek Monarchy.

 After travelling in time and witnessing the richness of Corfu, our final stop is a cafe in one of the most picturesque neighborhouds of Corfu town.
-Here, a light lunch is served with traditional Corfiot products accompanied by local aperitifs in order to get a whole taste of Corfu.
+Here, a snack is served with traditional Corfiot products accompanied by local aperitifs in order to get a whole taste of Corfu.